 - Once all sections are complete ASK YOUR TUTOR TO CHECK IT.
-They can do this online. - Once your tutor has checked and approved your application, you can select pay and submit. - You will then be prompted to pay the application fee by debit or credit card direct to UCAS. - Each applicant needs to agree to the UCAS declaration when submitting their application. - Your application is then submitted to the school for them to add your reference. - Check the flow diagram on the next page for what happens to your form now.
+They can do this online. - Once your tutor has checked and approved your application, you can select pay and submit. - You will then be prompted to pay the application fee by debit or credit card direct to UCAS. - If you are in receipt of Free School Meals, please see Mrs Thompson for payment options - Each applicant needs to agree to the UCAS declaration when submitting their application. - Your application is then submitted to the school for them to add your reference. - Check the flow diagram on the next page for what happens to your form now.